 The National Cancer Institute, the National Institute of Allergy and Infectious Diseases, and other national and international granting agencies fund Dr. Cattaneo's research.

-- Virus tropism and pathogenesis — which cellular proteins are used by measles and related viruses to take control of biological systems and cause disease
+- Virus tropism and pathogenesis.
+Dr. Cattaneo looks at which cellular proteins are used by measles and related viruses to take control of biological systems and cause disease

-- Cell entry — how measles virus enter cells and which proteins it selects as receptors
+- Cell entry.
+A second area of focus involves how the measles virus enter cells and which proteins it selects as receptors

-- Membrane fusion — how the virus orchestrates membrane fusion at the atomic level
+- Membrane fusion.
+The team studies how the virus orchestrates membrane fusion at the atomic level

-- Lymphoma — oncolysis with reprogrammed measles viruses that are targeted, armed and shielded for optimal efficacy
+- Lymphoma.
+Research also includes work on oncolysis with reprogrammed measles viruses that are targeted, armed and shielded for optimal efficacy

-- Hepatitis vaccines — development of divalent vaccines to protect hosts against the hepatitis B and the hepatitis C viruses, in addition to measles
+- Hepatitis vaccines.
+Divalent vaccines to protect hosts against the hepatitis B and the hepatitis C viruses, in addition to measles, are being developed.